dark-kitt/HTML5-Banner-Creator/README.md

 	fade();
 	alongPath();
 	colorSwap();
-	distortPath();
-	drawPath();
+	distortPath(); // (!!!
+NOTE: the new path has to have the same numbers of anchor as the old one!!!) drawPath();
 	textTyping();

-Usage of all functions is explained in `/js/animation-library/` the files.
+Usage of all functions is explained in `/global-scripts/animation-library/*.js` the files.

 ---